KelvinShadewing/KyrodianLegends/README.md

 The characters in `res/kl` made specifically for Kyrodian Legends may be used in any project, even commercially, provided all assets of them, both visual and auditory, are released under the same sharealike license.

+Kholu, marstels, hidegvins, and shadewings are original races created for Kyrodian Legends.
+They may be used in other projects, provided that their origins are not misrepresented and any alterations that deviate from canon lore and mechanics be made clear so as to not misrepresent the source material.

 The assets in `res/ga` are made for guest appearance users who have made special contributions to the project.
 They may not be used without the consent of their respective owners.

 The assets in `res/cc` are free under their respective licenses.
 See credits.md for full attribution.